gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 }
 ```

-{{< new-in "0.60.0" >}}Note that only Goldmark supports passing attributes such as `hl_lines`, and it's important that it does not contain any spaces.
+Note that only Goldmark supports passing attributes such as `hl_lines`, and it's important that it does not contain any spaces.
 See [goldmark-highlighting](https://github.com/yuin/goldmark-highlighting) for more information.

 The options are the same as in the [highlighting shortcode](/content-management/syntax-highlighting/#highlight-shortcode),including `linenos=false`, but note the slightly different Markdown attribute syntax.